 A clip often used on the back of ID badges, it is sometimes used for fastening small knives to the clothing.

-A ceramic material largely made up of Alumina, very abrasive, it is extruded into rods to make up sharpening tools like A. G. Russell's™ Ceramic Sharpener.
+A high grade ceramic material largely made up of Alumina, very abrasive, it is extruded into rods to make up sharpening tools like A. G. Russell's™ Ceramic Sharpener.
+Excellent for sharpening knives as Alumina Ceramic sticks have a very high hardness and are capable of achieving a very fine finished edge.
+Ceramics sticks will last a long time, mostly only needing the occasional cleaning - we recommend the Rust Eraser.
+The rods are fairly brittle, so care must be taken.
 First used in this fashion by Crock Stick® inventor Louis Graves.

 Fossilized pitch from pre-historic evergreens, much used in jewelry; now used by some makers of handmade knives; best known of these is D'Alton Holder.